1.1 Sets & Numbers

 The Real Number Line

-It is often helpful to visualize the set of real numbers with a number line, which is nothing more than a straight line with marks representing the location of numbers.
+It is often helpful to visualize the set of real numbers with a number line, which is just a straight line with marks representing the location of numbers.

-Positive numbers are always on the right side of zero, negative numbers are always on the left, and arrows indicate that the line continues in both directions.
+Positive numbers are always on the right side of zero while negative numbers are always on the left.

 Every real number has a place on the number line, and every location on a number line is assumed to correspond to a real number.
 Here are a few real numbers and their relative locations on the number line.